Cheesy Make Ahead Tuna Melts

 • Salt and Pepper to taste

 • Ranch seasoning (NOT PICTURED): gives this a something extra!
 You can learn to make your own here, or customize by using your favorite seasoning combo!
-This chicken will take on any flavors great!
+This sandwich filling will take on any flavors great!

 • Jalapeรฑos, green onions, bacon or diced celery are optional, my husband and I always add jalapeรฑos to ours!